CSE 167 - Introduction

 - Design a project that can be implemented in stages, so if you get stuck on

-one part and cannot complete everything as planned, you will still have a project
+one part and cannot complete all you planned to, you will still have a project

 - You should incorporate some technical aspects of OpenGL or computer graphics that is new (that

-is, technical tools not used in the earlier projects).
+is, technical tools not in the earlier projects).

 Examples of this new technical